 So, it was 1:30pm, I'd had enough, and was dreading the uphill walk back, so I packed all my sopping wet gear, and left the nets in the water for the 2:30pm weigh in.

 It was even worse going back, and after a few stops to pull my shower sodden trousers up, and take a breather I made it back to the car...totally knackered.

-So after a slow change from my soaked jacket,shirt and plimsolls, back down for the weigh in, in the coat I should have been wearing from the start.
+So after a slow change from my soaked jacket,shirt and plimsolls, back down for the weigh in, in the coat and boots I should have been wearing from the start.

 The top weight was close to 178lbs, followed by a 90lb, net.